kontent-ai/sample-app-net/README.md

 ## PREREQUISITIES

 1. Environment that is capable of running the .NET MVC 5 application such as Visual Studio 2013+.
-2. Account at https://app.kenticocloud.com with sample Kentico Deliver project.
+2. Account at https://app.kenticocloud.com with a sample project that is created automatically for every new subscription.
 You can read more about Kentico Deliver service activation here: https://kenticocloud.com/docs#enabling-kentico-deliver .

 ## CONTENT ADMINISTRATION

 1. Navigate to https://app.kenticocloud.com in your browser.
 2. Sign in with your credentials.
-3. You are redirected to content administration interface of your Dancing Goat project.
+3. You are redirected to content administration interface of your sample project.
 For more details about the content editing, please see https://kenticocloud.com/docs .

 ## APPLICATION SETUP